Historical fantasy: Overview

+Science fiction historian Brian Stableford has defined "historical fantasy" as "a term applied to fantasies in which the actual history of the primary world is conscientiously reproduced, save for limited infusions of working magic located within a "secret history."

-All four approaches have overlapped in the subgenre of steampunk commonly associated with science fiction literature.
+All three approaches have overlapped in the subgenre of steampunk commonly associated with science fiction literature.
 However, not all steampunk fantasy belongs to the historical fantasy subgenre.

 Subgenres

 Arabian fantasy

 After Antoine Galland's translation of One Thousand and One Nights became popular in Europe, many writers wrote fantasy based on Galland's romantic image of the Middle East and North Africa.
 Early examples included the satirical tales of Anthony Hamilton, and Zadig by Voltaire.
 English-language work in the Arabian fantasy genre includes Rasselas (1759) by Samuel Johnson, The Tales of the Genii by James Ridley (1764), Vathek by William Thomas Beckford (1786), George Meredith's The Shaving of Shagpat (1856), Khaled (1891) by F. Marion Crawford, and James Elroy Flecker's Hassan (1922).

 In the late 1970s, interest in the subgenre revived with Hasan (1977) by Piers Anthony.
 This was followed by several other novels reworking Arabian legend: the metafictional The Arabian Nightmare (1983) by Robert Irwin, Diana Wynne Jones' children's novel Castle in the Air (1990), Tom Holt's humorous Djinn Rummy (1995) and Hilari Bell's Fall of a Kingdom.